guilmont/GP-Tool/README.md

 ## Getting Started
 ### Binary packages

-Binary packages in Release mode for Windows and Linux are provided in directory packages.
+Binary packages in Release mode for Windows are provided in directory packages.
 Unzip to desired path and you are good to go.

 ### Source code